 Make your own bingo sheets using winter-themed clipart.
-Switch the order of the clipart on each sheet.
 Print an extra sheet to cut out the clipart images and place them in a bowl.
 Use these to call the game of Bingo.
 Snow-cap style candies or mini marshmallows make fun, edible, winter-themed bingo card markers.

 07 of 09

 Who says piñatas are only for birthday parties?
-A snow day sure feels like a holiday to kids, so why not celebrate with this exciting game?
-Fill a snowman or winter-themed piñata with treats.
-Don't have one on hand?
-You can make your own with supplies you probably have around the house, including a simple, paper bag pinata.
-Clear a space inside where you can hang it and let the kids whack away until it spills out the goodies.
-Another fun idea is to fill the pinata with white confetti to make it “snow” when it breaks open.
+A snow day sure feels like a holiday to kids, celebrate with this exciting game!
+You can make your own with supplies you probably have around the house, including a simple, paper bag.
+Fill it with treats.
+Clear a space inside where you can safely hang it and let the kids whack away until it spills out its goodies.

 08 of 09